valu-digital/npm-packages/packages/trpc-fetch-api-adapter/README.md

 ```

-In order to use trpc queries you must provide your client to context in the `root.tsx` file.
-It should look something like this:
+In order to use tRPC queries you must wrap the root `<Outlet />` with the necessary [tRPC/react-query providers](https://trpc.io/docs/react#3-add-trpc-providers):

 ```ts
 // root.tsx